Today I was inspired by an article entitled “10 Lessons Learned from my First Year as an Entrepreneur."

 - Take action.
 There are those who do and those who talk about doing.
 Those who do usually outrun those who simply talk.
 Nothing is perfect, especially the first time around, so throw yourself out there and get started.
 This is something I that I believe separates those who make it and those who don't.
 I wrote another piece about taking action.
 You can read it here.

 - Do what you say you’re going to do.
 It sounds so simple, yet I still encounter many people in the business world who make false promises.
 I believe we have good intentions, but we just overpromise and overstretch ourselves.
-If you tell your customers that you're hosting a giveaway of customized pins with your business logo, then you better keep your promise and find the best place for custom enamel pins.
+If you tell your customers that you're hosting a giveaway of customized pins with your business logo, then you better keep your promise.
 If I tell someone that I plan to call them on Sunday, I do everything in my power to call them on Sunday.
 I don’t overlook even the smallest promise.
 Throughout the day, I write down everything I tell someone I am going to do then I read over it each evening to make sure I remember.
 You want to be remembered as someone who honors your word.
 It’s a great reputation to have.

 - Follow up.
 Have a great meeting with someone?
 Send them a nice email – or better yet, a hand-written card – and thank them for their time.
 Offer to meet again or invite them to something you are attending.
 This goes for potential customers, current customers, or someone you simply had coffee with.
 You want be remembered as the person who went above and beyond and others will talk kindly of you.